Ord1naryMan/AlgorithmsAndDataStructures/README.md

 # About

-In university I study, we have subject called Algorithms And Data Structures.
+In university where I study, we have subject called Algorithms And Data Structures.

 This repo contains all solved tasks i had, with tasks.